 9.6 Grade point average

 9.6.1 The grade point average is calculated as the average of unit grades obtained by the student, weighted by the credit point value of each unit (illustrated by the formula below).
-Numerical equivalent of grades for this purpose are as listed in Table 1 to Regulation 9.2.
+Numerical equivalent of grades for this purpose are as listed in Table 1 and Table 2 to Regulation 9.2.

-9.6.2 Pass Ungraded (PS) and Fail Ungraded (NU) grades are excluded from the calculation of the grade point average.
+9.6.2 Pass Ungraded (PS) grades are excluded from the calculation of the grade point average.

 10.1 Satisfactory academic progress